A Weekend in Belgrade

 Travel Tips

-• Serbia is on the current agenda for the future enlargement of the EU and the currency is Serbian Dinar.
+• Serbia is on the current agenda for future EU enlargement, and its currency is the Serbian Dinar.

 • ATMs were easily found in Belgrade.
 We always decline the option to secure a rate in Canadian dollars as banks charge a higher rate on the spot.